PyrokinesisStudio/asset_management/README.md

 http://www.pitiwazou.com/asset-management/

+You can download the last stable Build in the Master Branch and try the Dev builds in the Development Branch.

-Please do not share this link.
+This Github is for customers only, please do not share this link.

+Use Blender 2.76B installed and zip version.